YanPes/YanPes/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

-### About Me :

-* I am a Frontend Software Architect for web applications and intricate web platform systems working at Festo SE & Co.
-KG, the leading company in pneumatic and electric industrial automation technology.
-* My main focus and responsibility is to move monolithic frontend codebases and systems to dynamic and interconnected frontend ecosystems (micro-frontends) to optimize and enable technology stacks and infrastructure to support highly dynamic and complex business demands of tomorrow.
-* This endeavor is especially important when streamlining decentralized development teams working on a common overarching Customer Journey with complex omni-directional communication and code-sharing requirements.

-* Besides my daily work, I am a member of the "ByteDance OpenSource Innovator Program" where I contribute to open source technologies like [Module Federation](https://module-federation.io/index.html), [Modern.js](https://modernjs.dev/en/index.html), [Rslib](https://lib.rsbuild.dev/index) and [Rspress](https://rspress.dev/) although, my main role is to represent these technologies as an advocate in the public and social-media.

-* In my free time, I try to spend as much time as possible off-screen to keep a consistent productivity level and mental balance.
-You will most likely find me:
+### 💼 Work & Expertise
+As a Frontend Software Architect at Festo, I focus on transforming complex, monolithic web systems into dynamic, interconnected micro-frontend architectures.
+My main responsibility is the technical orchestration of frontends, enabling decentralized teams to work efficiently on a shared customer journey.
+In this role, I ensure our systems are performance, secure, resilient, and communicate seamlessly.
+I also own onboarding and governance documents and serve as a technical mentor and consultant for developers, stakeholders, and design teams.

+### 🏃‍♂️ Off-Screen Balance
+To maintain my productivity and mental balance, I enjoy spending my free time away from the screen:
-  * Trail-running or hiking in the mountains or woods
+- Trail running & hiking in the mountains
-  * Alpine skiing on groomers
+- Alpine skiing
-  * Reading a good book
+- Reading & cooking
-  * Exploring nature and other cultures with my girlfriend
+- Exploring nature and other cultures with my girlfriend
-  * Express creativity through cooking

-* If I carve out some time for private coding, it is mostly research related or fiddling around with my neovim-config
+When I do find time for private coding, it's usually for research or tinkering with my Neovim configuration.

 ---

-### Responsibilities and Work :

-* Technical transformation of large-scale omni-channel monolithic frontends towards decomposable Module Federation based micro frontend architectures,

-* Orchestration and maintenance of security and system resilince as well as robust communication interfaces and channels within micro frontend architectures and their interfaces between a large number of host and remote systems.

-* Maintenance and ownership of Coding & Onboarding Guidelines as well as micro-frontend related Governance & Compliance documents.

-* Mentorship, technical sparring and consulting for development teams on advanced tech-stack or infrastructure topics.

-* Technical consultant for - and "glue" - between business owners, stakeholders, design departments and technical departments.

----

-### Languages and Tools :
+### 🛠️ Languages and Libraries

 #### Classic Frontend
 Yes, I learned frontend when jQuery was the GOAT!
 Having a solid foundation on classic technology without abstraction layers is mandatory to actually understand any advanced framework or toolkit (looking at you React and Tailwind).